Identify Your Breyer

 • LB - Breyer's Little Bits; now known as Paddock Pals

-• LE - Limited Edition
+• LE - Limited Edition.

-• Limited Edition: a model released for a limited period of time, usually one year or six months in the case of the Collector's Edition.
+• Limited Edition: A model released for a limited period of time, usually one year (or six months in the case of the Collector's Edition).

 • LP - Lady Phase

-• LSASE - long or legal (#10) Self Addressed Stamped Envelope
+• LSASE - Long or legal (#10) Self Addressed Stamped Envelope

-• Mint - perfect in every way, without scuff marks, breaks, or manufacturer's flaws
+• Mint - Perfect in every way, without scuff marks, breaks, or manufacturer's flaws

-• M/T - main and tail
+• M/T - Mane and tail

 • NAMHSA - North American Model Horse Showers Association.
 See Clubs.

 • NAN - North American Nationals, held annually by NAMHSA.
+See Live Shows.

-• NAN Qualified - a horse that has won 1st or 2nd in a NAMHSA live show, qualifying it to enter the next NAN.
+• NAN Qualified - A horse that has won 1st or 2nd in a NAMHSA live show, qualifying it to enter the next NAN.

-• NIB - new in box; just as it came from the manufacturer, not necessarily mint
+• NIB - New in box; just as it came from the manufacturer, not necessarily mint

 • NL - Northlight, a model horse company